 I defy you to watch this speech and not stop everything you’re doing until it has finished.

 A remarkable speech on many levels.
 Firstly, it’s content is powerful and filled with insightful observations about the perils facing the planet.
 Secondly, it is full of rhetorical flourishes that would make even the greatest speechmakers proud – listen out for her expert use of repetition ‘I’m only a child yet…’.
-Finally, the poise and control with which she delivers her speech is remarkable for a 12-year-old.
+Finally, the poise and control with which she delivers her speech are remarkable for one so young.

 It’s the perfect mix of passion and logic to sustain a compelling case.